format37/llama-docker-playground/README.md

 - and the second thing is to build the image with the docker
   - (saves time compared to downloading from Docker Hub)

+### To adjust the Maximum sequence length and Memory requirements
+Set another value of the max_seq_len

 ### Put the Models File in Right Place

 Taking the smallest model as an example, you need to place the model related files like this: